Request Demo

 Studying consumer behavior facilitates understanding and facing competition.
 Based on consumers’ expectations, your brand can offer competitive advantages.

-6. Innovate New Products:
+6. Innovate new products:

 We all know some of the big names, such as New Coke, Crystal Pepsi, Colgate Kitchen Entrées, Earring Magic Ken Doll, and Wheaties Dunk-a-Balls Cereal.
 Can you see the similarities between these products?
 Yes, they all failed!!